MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 You've created some collateral to help you get your business started.
 Now it's time to reach out to an investor seeking some startup funding.

-1. On your PC with Microsoft 365 apps installed, open **Outlook**.
-If you haven't setup Outlook with your Microsoft 365 account, see [Set up and use Outlook - Microsoft Support](https://support.microsoft.com/office/set-up-and-use-outlook-4636f361-d5e3-4a87-9cd4-382858de55fa).
+1. Open **Outlook**.
+If you haven't setup Outlook with your Microsoft 365 account, do so.

+    > **Tip**: See [Set up and use Outlook - Microsoft Support](https://support.microsoft.com/office/set-up-and-use-outlook-4636f361-d5e3-4a87-9cd4-382858de55fa) for help with this.

+1. On the toolbar, switch to the **new Outlook** experience if it not already active.

-1. Turn on the **new Outlook** experience.
-To get the latest Copilot features in Outlook, you should be using the "New Outlook" experience.
+    > **Note**: To get the latest Copilot features in Outlook, you should be using the "New Outlook" experience.
 To see which version you're using, see [What version of Outlook do I have? - Microsoft Support](https://support.microsoft.com/office/what-version-of-outlook-do-i-have-b3a9568c-edb5-42b9-9825-d48d82b2257c).

 1. Create a new email, and fill in the **To** box with your own email address.
 1. You can start drafting your email from the Copilot pane or right from within the body of the email:

     ![Screenshot of Outlook and the options to draft an email with Copilot.](./media/generative-ai/copilot-draft-email-outlook.png)

-1. Enter the following prompt and adjust the tone to "Formal" and the length to "Medium":
+1. Enter the following prompt and adjust the options to set the tone to "Formal" and the length to "Medium":

     ```
     Request a meeting with an investment bank to discuss funding for a commercial cleaning business.